Gary Peters

 Peters worked as a financial advisor and securities broker before entering politics.
 He served on the Rochester Hills City Council and in the Michigan State Senate from 1995 to 2002, developing expertise in financial services and small business regulation.
 After the state senate he served as Michigan Lottery Commissioner, overseeing one of the nation's largest state lottery operations.

 Peters was elected to the US House of Representatives in 2008, representing Michigan's 9th congressional district in Oakland County — the populous suburban Detroit county that is one of the most important political bellwethers in the state.
-He served three House terms before winning the open Michigan Senate seat in 2014, defeating Republican Terry Lynn Land by about 15 points in a good Democratic year.
+He served three House terms before winning the open Michigan Senate majority in 2014, defeating Republican Terry Lynn Land by about 15 points in a good Democratic year.

 In the Senate, Peters rose quickly in leadership, being selected to chair the Democratic Senatorial Campaign Committee for the 2020 election cycle.
 The DSCC under his leadership navigated one of the most complex Senate maps in decades, ultimately maintaining Democratic seats and winning two Georgia runoffs that delivered the 50-50 majority.
-He re-won his own Senate seat in 2020 by 1.4 percentage points over Republican John James in a closer-than-expected race.
+He re-won his own Senate majority in 2020 by 1.4 percentage points over Republican John James in a closer-than-expected race.

 Peters serves on the Homeland Security and Governmental Affairs Committee — which he has chaired — the Armed Services Committee, and the Commerce, Science and Transportation Committee.
 He has focused on governmental efficiency, cybersecurity, Great Lakes protection, and automotive industry policy.
 His re-election margin in 2020 was narrower than statewide Democrats anticipated, flagging Michigan as a state where Democratic incumbents face real structural challenges.